 3. Appreciate art

 Through December, the First Friday Art Walk in Troutdale (February – December) is a brilliant way to get a flavor for the community and support local artists.
 Hood River is also a vibrant art community, with boutiques and galleries on every block.
 One way to get it all in one spot is to visit the Columbia Center for the Arts, which showcases local artists and hosts a different themed exhibition each month, open to the public with a kickoff at a monthly First Friday reception.
-November 2017 features Native American art and culture; December is the annual holiday art show and sale.
-Gorge artists get the spotlight at The Dalles Art Center, with the 60th annual art auction on November 4, art quilters on display through November 11 and a special Holiday Invitational in December — plus acclaimed local wineries Moody Tollbridge and 15 Mile Winery pouring at opening receptions.
+Gorge artists get the spotlight at The Dalles Art Center, with the 61st annual art auction on November 3, fiber art on display through November 13 and a special Holiday Invitational in December — plus acclaimed local wineries Moody Tollbridge and 15 Mile Winery pouring at opening receptions.

 4. Go shopping

 In Cascade Locks, don’t miss coffee and local artwork at Spruce Gifts & Provisions, a nonprofit owned and run by Oregon Wildlife Foundation, located at Bonneville Dam; and pick up a treat at Locks of Dogs & Treats in town, where you can also sample the vegan hot dogs and sorbet.
 Buy a gift card to come back and shop later as part of the Cascade Locks Strong campaign to support local businesses recovering from the fire.
-Hood River businesses have also banded together for a campaign called “Kick Ash;” check their Facebook page for upcoming promotions.
 For book lovers in The Dalles, Klindt’s, the oldest bookstore in Oregon, is not to be missed.